kingridda/Terraform-EC2-RDS-ELB-use-cases/README.md

 ## 03-nginx-server-EC2-RDS-ELB

 Infrastructure of an Nginx server on EC2 a costumized VPC, a load balancer and an RDS MySQL Database integrated.

+PS: Check every use case's README for more details :)